BeboFekry/I-Care-Smart-Doctor/README.md

 Can to detect brain tumor from MRI and diagnosis their types as 'Glioma_tumor', 'Meningioma_tumor', and 'Pituitary_tumor'

+**Methodology:** Developed two models the first one is a binary-classification CNN model VGG16 architecture for the MRI Brain Tumor Evaluation with classes (Tumored and Not Tumored) with 1 neuron in the output layers and activation function Sigmoid. and the second one for multi-class classification CNN model VGG16 architecture for the MRI Brain Tumor Type Detection with 3 classes with 3 neurons in the output layers and activation function Softmax.

 ---

 **Bone Fracture Detection From Xray Scan**